Last Updated on January 6th, 2020

 The most effective way to take probiotics is by taking a product like Alive!, mixed with juice and taken once a day, or by taking probiotic capsules between meals.
 These supplements contain large numbers of helpful bacteria that survive passage through stomach acid.
 More helpful bacteria reach the colon when you take supplements than when you eat yogurt.

-But if you would prefer to eat yogurt, eat it with meals, but not when the meal includes soup, which lengthens the time food stays in the stomach, or when you have eaten bitter foods, which increase the production of stomach acid.
+But if you would prefer to take yogurt, eat it with meals, but not when the meal includes soup, which lengthens the time food stays in the stomach, or when you have eaten bitter foods, which increase the production of stomach acid.
 Small amounts of yogurt several times of day are better than a cup of yogurt eaten in one serving.

 You can, if you wish, also eat cakes of brewer’s yeast, available in your grocer’s dairy case.
 They are more palatable when added to smoothies.

 Probiotics won’t clear up your skin overnight, but you should see results in one to two weeks.
-Taking an enema, however, means you have to start all over providing probiotics for your colon and skin health.
+Taking an enema, however, means you have to start all over in providing probiotics for your colon and skin health.